puffedo/jaggr/README.md

 * `base-url`

-    the url of the page that shows all jobs to be monitored.
-Must end with a slash!
+    the url of the page that shows all jobs to be monitored

 Optional Parameters: